Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector

 Since there is no reliable model for the low-energy neutrino spectrum for FRBs, we perform calculations of neutrino emission from a supernova collapse~\cite{Tam2012,Luj2014,Mir2016}.
 Assuming quasi-thermal distributions~(\ref{eq:5}) with a mean energy $\langle E \rangle = 15.6$~MeV and the parameter $\alpha = 3$ and integrating over the analyzed electron recoil energy interval $0.25 - 15.0$~MeV, we get the limits on the total electron neutrino fluence per single FRB: $\Phi(\nu_e) \leq 3.69 \times 10^{10} \rm{cm^{-2}}$ (90\%~C.L.) that is about three times weaker than the limit obtained for monoenergetic neutrinos with the same energy.
 The values of the limits on other neutrino flavors obtained from the $(\nu,e)$-scattering channel, as well as from the IBD reaction for $\bar{\nu}_e$, are given in Table~\ref{tab:1}.

 We also calculated the upper limit on the electron antineutrinos ($\bar{\nu}_e$) fluence using the IBD reaction from the relation (\ref{eq:6}) but replacing $N_e$ with the number of protons $N_p$, considering cross-section of IBD reaction and using the data acquired between December 2007 and October 2017 \cite{Ago2021}.
-The data period considered includes only 19 FRB events above the threshold $40$~$\rm{(Jy\cdot ms)}$.
+The data period considered includes only 19 FRB events above the threshold $40$~$\rm{(Jy~ ms)}$.
 No IBD events were observed in the $\pm 1000$~s interval around the selected FRBs and the expected background was almost zero~\cite{Ago2021,Ago2020b} that allowed us to use the conservative value of $N_{90}(E_\nu,n_\mathrm{obs},n_\mathrm{bkg})$ = 2.44 in the analysis~\cite{Fel1998}.
 Since the cross section of IBD reaction is about two orders of magnitude larger than $(\nu,e)$-scattering cross-sections at given neutrino energies, and the background level is smaller, the most stringent upper limits have been obtained for the fluence of electron antineutrinos.